MESSENGER: Discovery of water, organic compounds and volcanism

 On July 3, 2008, the MESSENGER team announced that the probe had discovered large amounts of water present in Mercury's exosphere, which was an unexpected finding.
 In the later years of its mission, MESSENGER also provided visual evidence of past volcanic activity on the surface of Mercury, as well as evidence for a liquid iron planetary core.
 The probe also constructed the most detailed and accurate maps of Mercury to date, and furthermore discovered carbon-containing organic compounds and water ice inside permanently shadowed craters near the north pole.

 Solar System portrait

 On February 18, 2011, a portrait of the Solar System was published on the MESSENGER website.
 The mosaic contained 34 images, acquired by the MDIS instrument during November 2010.
 All the planets were visible with the exception of Uranus and Neptune, due to their vast distances from the Sun.
 The MESSENGER "family portrait" was intended to be complementary to the Voyager family portrait, which was acquired from the outer Solar System by Voyager 1 on February 14, 1990.

+View of a total lunar eclipse

+On October 8, 2014 from 9:18 UTC to 10:18 UTC, MESSENGER took 31 images, taken two minutes apart, of the Earth and the Moon, as the Moon underwent a total lunar eclipse.
+MESSENGER was 107 million kilometers (66 million miles) from the Earth at the time of the lunar eclipse.
+The Earth is about 5 pixels across and the Moon is just over 1 pixel across in the field of view of the NAC, with about 40 pixels distance between them.
+The images are zoomed by a factor of two and the Moon's brightness has been increased by a factor of about 25 to show its disappearance more clearly.
+This was the first observation of a lunar eclipse, of Earth's Moon, in history to be viewed from another planet.